… from Sputnik News, Moscow

 President Erdogan said that any US failure to take into account Turkey’s concerns over Kurdish groups in Syria will, “surely have consequences and will yield a negative result for the US as well.”
 He also said that “we want to believe that our allies will prefer to side with us, not with a terrorist organization.”

-Posted by Jim W. Dean, Managing Editor on May 11, 2017, With 1242 Reads Filed under War in Syria, WarZone.
+Posted by Jim W. Dean, Managing Editor on May 11, 2017, With 1260 Reads Filed under War in Syria, WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.